 Required Landlord Disclosures

-According to Oregon law, landlords must provide their residents with certain legal information.
+According to Oregon law, Oregon landlords must provide their residents with certain legal information.
 The required disclosures are as follows.

 • Disclosure on the use of lead-based paint.
 This is a federally required disclosure requiring landlords renting out homes built prior to 1978 to inform their residents about lead paint.